Kulgar/lgm_redmine/README.md

 * --webpacker=react : preconfigure project with webpack and a JS framework (react, vue, angular...)
 * --help : to see all the options

+## Before we begin

+Clone project from github
+Do a bundle install, check if it is running ok

 ## Course plan

 * Exercice solutions